rust-lang/rust/src/doc/tarpl/other-reprs.md

 # repr(C)

 This is the most important `repr`.
 It has fairly simple intent: do what C does.
 The order, size, and alignment of fields is exactly what you would expect from C or C++.
 Any type you expect to pass through an FFI boundary should have `repr(C)`, as C is the lingua-franca of the programming world.
 This is also necessary to soundly do more elaborate tricks with data layout such as reintepretting values as a different type.

 However, the interaction with Rust's more exotic data layout features must be kept in mind.
 Due to its dual purpose as "for FFI" and "for layout control", `repr(C)` can be applied to types that will be nonsensical or problematic if passed through the FFI boundary.

 * ZSTs are still zero-sized, even though this is not a standard behaviour   in C, and is explicitly contrary to the behaviour of an empty type in C++, which still consumes a byte of space.

 * DSTs, tuples, and tagged unions are not a concept in C and as such are never FFI safe.

 * **The [drop flag][] will still be added**

 * This is equivalent to one of `repr(u*)` (see the next section) for enums.
 The chosen size is the default enum size for the target platform's C ABI.
-Note that enum representation in C is undefined, and this may be incorrect when the C code is compiled with certain flags.
+Note that enum representation in C is implementation defined, so this is really a "best guess".
+In particular, this may be incorrect when the C code of interest is compiled with certain flags.